yellowstone country fly fishing logo

 Walk and Wade Fishing Trips or Hike and Wade Trips?

-Roadside waters in Yellowstone see extreme fishing pressure.
+Roadside waters in Yellowstone see extreme fishing pressure from mid-June through September.
 In our opinion, there’s enough pressure it hurts the experiences we can provide our clients.

-For this reason, most of our wade fishing trips in Yellowstone Park involve a hike of half a mile to four miles one-way, often in rugged terrain with fast water once we get to our destination.
+For this reason, our guided fishing trips in Yellowstone Park during peak tourist season involve a hike of half a mile to four miles one-way, often in rugged terrain with fast water once we get to our destination.
 Burning some boot leather produces more fish that are in better condition than those near the road–and it enables our Yellowstone fishing guides to show our guests “the real Yellowstone.”

 Don’t let this scare you.
 We routinely take children aged 10-12 as well as folks over age 70 on short hikes that put us on water where we don’t see any other anglers all day.
 For teens and adults eager to do some exploring, there’s an infinite number of options, from tiny mountain creeks on up to the raging Grand Canyon of the Yellowstone River.